-According to Telegram channel, Assad does not plan any escape from Syria
+According to the Telegram channel, Assad is not planning to flee Syria

-According to Telegram channel, Assad does not plan any escape from Syria
+According to the Telegram channel, Assad is not planning to flee Syria

-The unforeseen departure of the former Syrian President Bashar al-Assad from his country was announced on Monday via the Telegram Canal of the Syrian Presidency.
-The statement, which is allegedly comes from Assad, indicates that on the morning of December 8, 2024, he traveled to the Russian air base in Hmeimim after he was asked by Russia to evacuate the base when it got under fire.
+The unforeseen departure of former Syrian President Bashar al-Assad from his country was announced on Monday via the Syrian presidency's Telegram channel.
+The statement, purportedly from Assad, suggests that he traveled to the Russian air base in Hmeimim on the morning of December 8, 2024, after being asked by Russia to evacuate the base when it came under fire.

-It remains unclear whether Assad actually has control over the Telegram account.
-If the statement is authentic, it would be the first time that he spoke publicly about the events since his regime collapsed this month.
-The message says: "My departure from Syria was neither planned, nor happened in the last hours of fighting, as some say.
-On the contrary, I stayed in Damascus and fulfilled my duties until the early morning of December 8, 2024."
+It remains unclear whether Assad actually has control of the Telegram account.
+If the statement is authentic, it would be the first time he has spoken publicly about the events since his regime collapsed this month.
+The message reads: "My departure from Syria was neither planned nor did it happen in the final hours of the fighting, as some claim.
+On the contrary, I remained in Damascus and fulfilled my duties until the early hours of December 8, 2024."

 The situation in Hmeimim

-that Assad learned after his arrival on the air base Hmeimim that "the last military positions fell" is also mentioned in the explanation.
-"Without a realistic way of leaving the base, Moscow asked for the command of the base to organize an immediate evacuation to Russia on the evening of December 8th.
-This was done one day after the Damascus case, after the collapse of the last military positions and the resulting paralysis of all remaining state institutions," said the statement.
+That Assad learned after his arrival at the Hmeimim air base that “the last military positions had fallen” is also mentioned in the statement.
+"With no realistic possibility of leaving the base, Moscow asked the base command to organize an immediate evacuation to Russia on the evening of December 8.
+This happened one day after the fall of Damascus, after the collapse of the last military positions and the resulting paralysis of all remaining state institutions," the statement continued.

-Furthermore, Assad added: "At no time during these events I thought of stepping down or looking for protection, nor was such a suggestion to be made by any person or party.
+Assad further added: "At no time during these events did I think of resigning or seeking protection, nor was such a suggestion made by any person or party.
 The only way was to continue the fight against terrorism."
-He also found that his office as President had become "senseless" after the country was taken over by "terrorists".
+He also noted that his role as president had become "meaningless" after the country was taken over by "terrorists."

 The liberation of Damascus

-On the morning of December 8, Syrian rebels "freed" the capital Damascus after they had entered the city with only minimal resistance from the regimen.
-Assad and his family reached Moscow after they were granted asylum for "humanitarian reasons", as an official Russian representative CNN announced on the evening of December 8th.
+On the morning of December 8, Syrian rebels declared the capital Damascus “liberated” after entering the city with minimal resistance from regime forces.
+Assad and his family reached Moscow after being granted asylum on “humanitarian grounds,” a Russian official told CNN on the evening of December 8.

 Russia's interests in Syria

-The Kremlin said last Wednesday that the security of the military bases and diplomatic missions in Russia in Syria was "of the utmost importance".
-It was pointed out that Moscow had maintained contact with the new tour in Damascus.
-"We have to maintain contact with those who control the situation on site because, as I mentioned, we have facilities and staff there," said Kremlin spokesman Dmitry Peskov in a regular press conference.
+The Kremlin said last Wednesday that the security of Russia's military bases and diplomatic missions in Syria is "of the utmost importance."
+It was noted that Moscow had maintained contact with the new leadership in Damascus.
+“We need to maintain contact with those who control the situation on the ground because, as I mentioned, we have facilities and personnel there,” Kremlin spokesman Dmitry Peskov said in a regular news conference.

-Peskov refused to give details about how many Russian soldiers are in Syria or what the status of potential evacuations looks like.
+Peskov declined to provide details about how many Russian soldiers are in Syria or the status of potential evacuations.